 |Available as||Tablets and oral liquid medicine|

-Temazepam works by affecting the way certain brain chemicals (neurotransmitters) transmit messages.
+Temazepam works by affecting the way certain natural brain chemicals (neurotransmitters) transmit messages.
 This has a calming effect which helps you to sleep.
+It works well in the short term, with one week's treatment normally being sufficient, although up to three weeks of treatment are sometimes required.

 Before taking temazepam

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking temazepam it is important that your doctor or dentist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking temazepam it is important that your doctor knows:

 - If you have ever had a drug or alcohol addiction.

-- If you have severe muscle weakness, or a condition called myasthenia gravis.
+- If you have a condition causing severe muscle weakness, called myasthenia gravis.

 - If you have ever had an allergic reaction to a medicine.